erichVK5/image2footprint/README.md

 ![copper pixels](images/openscad-render.png)

-gEDA PCB users may struggle to utilise more than one export in layout, and may struggle to use soldermask aperture artwork to expose the fibreglass substrate.
+gEDA PCB users may struggle to utilise more than one export in layout, and may struggle to use soldermask aperture artwork to expose the fibreglass substrate without resorting to hand editing of files.

 The utility exports three versions of the footprint: